arav06/aws-fundies/aws-services-fundamentals.md

 Many management tasks are handled by AWS such as checking if the hardware is alright

-The time we spent on traditional databases is taken by RDS
+The time we spend setting up and configuring a traditional database is taken by RDS

 RDS supports MySQL, MariaDB, Oracle, MS SQL Serer, Amazon Aurora and PostgreSQL

 Aurora is Amazon's purpose built, cloud focused database

-Query Editor is used to queries on our database
+Query Editor is used to execute queries on our database

-RDS LETS US RUN A DATABASE ON AN EC2 INSTANCE, WITHOUT US NEEDING TO CONFIGURE ANYTHING NOR TAKE CARE OF THE DATABASE
+RDS LETS US RUN A DATABASE ON AN EC2 INSTANCE, WITHOUT US NEEDING TO CONFIGURE MUCH NOR TAKE CARE OF THE DATABASE

 We should create our database in more than 1 AZ